| | | | |

 before room of homeschool room makeover

-We believe this change to a crafty room will be a permanent one.
+We believe this change to a crafty room will be permanent.
 We built it so that our children will be able to use it for the next decade and more!

-Okay, I love fresh paint just like any DIY girl.
-However, I hate having a ton of leftover paint just sitting and going bad.
+Okay, I love fresh paint, just like any DIY girl.
+However, I hate having a ton of leftover paint sitting around going bad.

-Since we had a can of Behr Charcoal Blue leftover from our laundry room cabinets, I just decide to try to use that to paint our accent wall.
+Since we had a can of Behr Charcoal Blue leftover from our laundry room cabinets, I decided to try using it to paint our accent wall.
 Normally I would never use enamel latex on the wall, but it was free and did the job.

-Since we do not have the luxury of natural light we needed to brighten the work space.
+Since we do not have the luxury of natural light, we needed to brighten the work space.
 We chose to paint the remaining walls with Sherwin Williams Pure White.
-Once that first coat of white went up, we knew it was going to make the room feel much bigger.
+Once that first coat of white went up, we knew it would make the room feel much bigger.

 Sherwin Williams Pure White Paint Chip being held up on blue wall